 Tips & Tricks

-- If you don’t have enough tomatillos for a full batch of pints, consider making a half batch but processing it in 1/2-pint jars.
+- If you don’t have enough tomatillos for a full batch of pints, consider making a half batch but processing it for the same time in 1/2-pint jars.
 Most people don’t eat salsa verde in the same proportions as a tomato-based salsa, so you may find the smaller jars more useful.

 - I tend to grill and freeze both tomatoes and tomatillos as they come ripe.
 One of the flavor compounds of tomatoes is destroyed by fridge temps, but tomatillos are a bit more forgiving about being stored in the kitchen.
 In Tart and Sweet, one of my inspirations for this recipe, Jessie Knadler and Kelly Geary note that tomatillos do well in the refrigerator for 2 weeks with their husks on and up to 3 months with the husks removed.

 - I started growing Gypsy peppers a few years ago.
 They’re sweet with just a hint of heat and shaped more like a poblano than a bell pepper.
 I use them for fresh salsa because they hold their shape well, but they’re also a good choice here because the different pepper varieties add to the depth of flavor in the salsa.

 - The same amount of peppers can be easily substituted into this salsa: Anaheims, pasillas, and poblanos are all good options.
 For the heat of the serranos, you can slide down the scale to jalapenos or up the scale to habaneros as you wish.
 I recommend starting midrange and adjusting after you’ve tasted your first batch—salsa flavors blend as they sit, but I’ve found they can taste hotter than they did initially after a few months in the jar.